 - Author of the Lexis Nexis Practice Note on Pensions: "Costs and Pensions Litigation".

 Oliver gives regular talks on all topics within his practice areas, including:

-- Pensions: Formal Defects in Pension Scheme Documentation – HR Trustees v Wembley Plc 5 years on - Talk given at the APL Annual Conference 2016 in Budapest.
-The paper is due to be published in the fourth issue of Trusts Law International;
+- Pensions: Formal Defects in Pension Scheme Documentation – HR Trustees v Wembley Plc 5 years on - Talk given at the APL Annual Conference 2016 in Budapest and at various solicitor's offices thereafter;

 - Probate: The Passive Probate Defence: Application and Adverse Costs Orders: Elliott v Simmonds;